Pulkitarora12/Counter-Program/README.md

 # Features

-✔️ Increment and decrement functionality
+✔️ Increment and decrement functionality <br>
 ✔️ Reset button to set the counter back to zero

 # Tech Stack

-HTML – Structure of the page
+✔️ HTML – Structure of the page <br>
-CSS – Basic styling
+✔️ CSS – Basic styling <br>
-JavaScript – Core logic and interactivity
+✔️ JavaScript – Core logic and interactivity